Pau Claris i Casademunt: Catalan Republic

 On 24 November the Spanish army under Pedro Fajardo, the Marquis of Los Vélez, invaded Catalonia from the south.
 On 23 December Pau Claris raised the alarm and declared war against Philip IV of Spain.
-The victorious advance of the Castilian troops through Tortosa, Cambrils, Tarragona, and Martorell forced the Board of Arms and Consell de Cent to yield to the French pressures, and on 16 and 17 January respectively, the Board and Consell accepted the proposal to constitute Catalonia into a republic under the protection of France.
+The victorious advance of the Castilian troops through Tortosa, Cambrils, Tarragona, and Martorell forced the Council of Arms and Consell de Cent to yield to the French pressures, and on 16 and 17 January respectively, the Junta and Consell accepted the proposal to constitute Catalonia into a republic under the protection of France.

-But again the pressure of the Castilians who approached Barcelona, and the French pretensions toward Catalonia, brought Claris to have to end the republican project and proclaim Louis XIII the Count of Barcelona on 23 January 1641, three days before the Battle of Montjuïc in which the French and Catalan armies defeated the Castilian forces and stopped the attack in Barcelona.
+But again the pressure of the Castilians who approached Barcelona, and the French pretensions toward Catalonia, brought Claris to have to end the republican project and proclaim Louis XIII the Count of Barcelona on 23 January 1641, three days before the Battle of Montjuïc in which the French and Catalan armies defeated the Castilian forces and stopped the attack in Barcelona.With the "Treaty of the Pyrenees" signed on 7 November 1659, ended the Franco-Spanish War that had begun in 1635.
+France gained Roussillon (including Perpignan) and the northern half of Cerdanya which was separated from Catalonia as result of the Catalan revolt and Pau Claris international politics tacticism.